-As I type this question into the search engine, I received over 10 billion results in 0.42 seconds.
+As I typed this question into the search engine, I received over 10 billion results in 0.42 seconds.

 During my research, I learnt three important things: